 When at home in Brisbane my time is quite fluid and I have few commitments or deadlines.
 With just my mother now living in Brisbane, I rarely have family events on and I’m not married with children, so I’m pretty much looking after myself.

 Traveling dramatically changed how I live.
 What is normally stable in my life – where I live, what I do during the day and what I eat – became dynamic, with the variables changing every week.
 Suddenly my free time was gone and I was forced to live in perpetual inconsistency.

 As a result of the constant changes in my life, I had to become very focused with how I used my working time.
 I didn’t want my blog to die, I had customers to support and I wanted to work on new projects so my business continued in a positive direction.
-This was no easy task, but I’m proud to say that I was able to achieve all my business goals in 2008 despite the changes to how and where I lived my life.
+This was no easy task, but I’m proud to say that I was able to achieve all my business goals during this year despite the changes to how and where I lived my life.

 If you’ve never read my article on the 80/20 rule, go do so now.
 It’s one of the most powerful concepts available today that can truly make a difference to your life and your business.
 My article introducing you to the rule has been one of the top 10 posts on this blog for years.
 You can find it here –

 If I look at the metrics, this was a great year for my business.
 I more than doubled my revenues, my blog readership and email lists grew significantly, I had successful product launches and released some fantastic free resources like the Conversion Blogging video, not to mention publishing many articles on this blog that I know will continue to bring in traffic for years to come (the true essence of a pillar article).

 None of this would have happened if it weren’t for the 80/20 rule.